oryon-dominik/journal/tutorials/python/pyenv-on-windows.md

     I strongly recommend cloning the official `pyenv-win` git-repository to have the latest python-versions available.

     I also heavily recommend to previously CLEAN your `PATH` and remove all other python-versions installed on your system.
-    Python could have been installed by [chocolatey](https://chocolatey.org/), [(mini-)conda](https://docs.conda.io/en/latest/miniconda.html) or any other sources.
+    Python could have been installed by [chocolatey](https://chocolatey.org/), [(mini-)conda](https://docs.conda.io/en/latest/miniconda.html) , [scoop](https://scoop.sh/) or any other sources.
     Also clean your `PATH` system & users environment variable from any remains.
-    If you're keen on or perfectly able to fix the `PATH`s issues yourself you may choose to install pyenv with `choco install pyenv-win` or as pypi-package with `pip install pyenv-win --target $env:USERPROFILE/.pyenv`
+    If you're keen on or perfectly able to fix the `PATH`s issues yourself you may choose to install pyenv with `scoop bucket add main;scoop install main/pyenv` or `choco install pyenv-win` or as pypi-package with `pip install pyenv-win --target $env:USERPROFILE/.pyenv`
-    Drawback: You won't get automatic updates on python anymore.
+    Drawback: You won't get automatic updates on pyenv anymore.

     *Dont' forget to delete the old python shim when using chocolatey* (e.g. in `C:\ProgramData\chocolatey\bin` or the pyenv won't get recognized correctly, because the `chocolatey PATH` has precedence over the local `PATH` pyenv uses.